Antoni Pizà

 Antoni Pizà, born in Felanitx, Mallorca, Spain, in 1962, is a musicologist.
-After receiving a PhD at the CUNY Graduate Center of City University of New York in 1994, he taught music history at Hofstra University in Long Island, at various colleges in CUNY, and at the Conservatorio Superior de Música de las Islas Baleares (Conservatory of Music and Dance, Palma).
+After receiving a PhD at the Graduate Center of the City University of New York in 1994, he taught music history at Hofstra University in Long Island, New York.
+He also taught at the City College of New York, the John Jay College of Criminal Justice, and at the Conservatorio Superior de Música de las Islas Baleares (Conservatory of Music and Dance, Palma).
 He is currently the director of the Foundation for Iberian Music and a member of the doctoral faculty in music at the Graduate Center of CUNY.
 Since the 2000s, he has curated a series of musical events at the Graduate Center featuring well-known musicians and authors, including Charles Rosen, Philip Glass, Claire Chase, David Harrington, Roger Scruton, Greil Marcus, Richard Taruskin, Paul Griffiths, and others.